-This Plan streamlines ICT projects across government, ensures interoperability of systems by eliminating technology Silos, share and reuse Viable ICTs assets, guarantee privacy and data protection and provides Cyber Security Assurance.
+This Plan streamlines ICT projects across government, ensures interoperability of systems by eliminating technology silos, provides for the sharing and reuse viable ICT assets, guarantees privacy and data protection and provides cyber security assurance.
 It has also provided an elaborate 10 year government plan which guides ICT investors in addition to providing resource mobilization strategy.